Notary public: Malaysia

-A notary public is a lawyer authorized by the Attorney General.
+In Malaysia, a notary public is appointed from amongst the pool of advocates & solicitors (i.e. practicing lawyers) by the Attorney General.
+To be appointed as a notary public, it is a criterion amongst others, that the advocate & solicitor must be in legal practice for at least 15 years.
 The fees are regulated by the Notary Public (Fees) Rules 1954.

-A commissioner for oaths (locally knows as Pesuruhjaya Sumpah) is a person appointed by the Chief Justice under section 11 of Court of Judicature Act 1964, and Commissioners for Oaths Rules 1993.
+Perhaps it is germane to consider comparatively to another similar office known as the Commissioner for Oaths (locally knows as a Pesuruhjaya Sumpah), whom are persons appointed by the Chief Justice of the Federal Court of Malaysia under section 11 of Court of Judicature Act 1964 and are principally regulated by the Commissioners for Oaths Rules 2018.
+Similar to notary publics, Commissioners for Oaths in Malaysia largely administer oaths and attestation (where permitted by specific legislation).
+The distinction of function between both offices are however drawn from where notary publics are authorized to attest to foreign documents and can also attest to most instruments as a witness, as well as to certify true copy to documents.

 New Zealand

 A notary public in New Zealand is a lawyer authorised by the Archbishop of Canterbury in England to officially witness signatures on legal documents, collect sworn statements, administer oaths and certify the authenticity of legal documents usually for use overseas.

 The Master of the Faculties appoints notaries in the exercise of the general authorities granted by s 3 of the Ecclesiastical Licences Act 1533 and Public Notaries Act 1833.
 Recommendations are made by the New Zealand Society of Notaries, which normally requires and applicant to have 10 years' experience post admission as a lawyer and 5 years as a Law Firm Partner or equivalent.